osirislab/Hack-Night/2013-Fall/README.md

 ## Week 8: Introduction to x86
 In this session we will cover [Introductory Intel x86: Architecture, Assembly, Applications, and Alliteration by Xeno Kovah](http://www.opensecuritytraining.info/IntroX86.html) from [OpenSecurityTraining](http://www.opensecuritytraining.info/Welcome.html).
 Intel processors have been a major force in personal computing for more than 30 years.
 An understanding of low level computing mechanisms used in Intel chips as taught in this course serves as a foundation upon which to better understand other hardware, as well as many technical specialties such as reverse engineering, compiler design, operating system design, code optimization, and vulnerability exploitation.
-50% of the time will be spent learning Windows/Linux tools and analysis of simple programs.
+50% of the time will be spent learning Windows/Linux tools and analysis of "simple" programs.

 ### Lecture Materials
 1. [Introductory Intel x86 Lectures](http://www.youtube.com/playlist?list=PL038BE01D3BAEFDB0)